rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-configuring-a-user-in-vsftpd.md

 This article describes how to create system users in vstfpd and chroot them (isolate or "jail" them to their home directory) if necessary.

-### Add group for sftp users

-    groupadd sftp
-### Add a system user

-If you don't already have a group for your sftp users, add a group.

-    groupadd sftp

 Create a new user for FTP access in vsftpd by creating a new valid Linux system user.

     useradd test